peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Deprecated.</b> Renamed to FromEFloat.

-Converts an arbitrary-precision binary float to a rational number.
+Converts an arbitrary-precision binary floating-point number to a rational number.

 <b>Parameters:</b>